RajithRajan/Terraform-trail2/README.md

 - Kubeconfig would be downloaded so its ready to run kubectl against EKS

+- Before terminating the cluster clean up the services or ingress created so that the associated loadbalance are deleted.
+- execute
+    `Terraform destroy`    This command will delete all the AWS resources created by apply command

 ## Resources created by this script
 - VPC spaning two AZs
 - Public subnet